robaElshazly/TerminalApp/README.md

 2- **To Enrol in a Course:**

 After running the app like mentioned in the previous piont, you will then have three options to choose from: show courses list, show enrollments and exit.
-To enroll you need to
+To enroll you need to:
-1- Choose *"show courses list"* option using the arrow keys and enter button, and a list of available courses will then appear.
+    1.Choose *"show courses list"* option using the arrow keys and enter button, and a list of available courses will then appear.
-2- Use arrow keys to choose a course from the list.
+    2.Use arrow keys to choose a course from the list.
-3- After choosing a course, another list will appear with the options:Show course details, Enrol, go back, Exit.
+    3. After choosing a course, another list will appear with the options:Show course details, Enrol, go back, Exit.
-4- To enrol, choose the option "Enrol" using arrow keys.
+    4. To enrol, choose the option "Enrol" using arrow keys.
-5- If you choose "go back", you will go back to the courses list.
+    5. If you choose "go back", you will go back to the courses list.
-6- If you choose "exit", you eill end the program.
+    6. If you choose "exit", you eill end the program.
-7- After enrolling you will go back automatically to the first list which is:  show courses available, show enrollments and exit.
+    7. After enrolling you will go back automatically to the first list which is:  show courses available, show enrollments and exit.
 And the course will be added to enrollments list.

 *Errors expected and how they are handled*